-The proposed surface mines are planned to be operated by a mobile equipment spread built around Hitachi EX3600 or Komatsu PC 2000 shovels as the principal excavators.
 The surface mine operations are linked in the financial model by the progression of equipment spreads and crews from resource area to resource area.
 The configuration of this equipment spread, or fleet is projected to be maintained for the future mine projections.
-Surface-mining activities are projected to occur from 2022 through 2038 at annual production rates up to 213,000 tons.
+Surface-mining activities are projected to occur from 2024 through 2032 at annual production rates between 200,000 to 320,000 tons.
 Equipment replacements are scheduled at appropriate times over the period for the equipment.

-The Hitachi and Komatsu shovels are supported with a fleet of equipment including:
+The hydraulic shovels and dozers are supported with a fleet of equipment including:

-- > Caterpillar 785 and 777 Rock Trucks;
+- > Caterpillar 785 and 777 Rock Trucks; - > Various drills, graders and other support equipment (reclamation dozers, backhoes, water trucks, and service trucks)

-- > Caterpillar D11 Tractors;

-- > Caterpillar 16M Road Graders; and

-- > Other support equipment including backhoes and service trucks.